MSc in Optical Communications and Signal Processing

 On this programme you'll have the opportunity to work on fascinating and wide-ranging projects.

-Below is an example project proposal from the 2015/16 year:
+Below is an example project proposal:

 Fibre Coupling of Micropillar devices for Quantum Information Applications